chameleonhub/chameleon-nest/README.md

 sudo docker-compose up -d
 ```

-3. To initialise the database for the first time request an initial db from one of the development team and run
+3. To initialize the database for the first time request an initial db from one of the development teams and run

 ```sh
 cd pgdb